Get the Tata Capital App to apply for Loans & manage your account. Download Now

 This option offers maximum flexibility; you can pay lower EMIs in the beginning and gradually pay more as your income increases over time.

-What happens if personal loan EMI is missed
+What happens if EMI is not paid on time?

 1. CIBIL Score: